UMH Properties (NYSE:UMH) Downgraded by StockNews.com

-Separately, Wolfe Research lowered UMH Properties from an outperform rating to a peer perform rating in a research report on Tuesday, July 11th.
-One equities research analyst has rated the stock with a sell rating, one has issued a hold rating and three have issued a buy rating to the stock.
-According to MarketBeat.com, the stock has a consensus rating of Hold and an average target price of $20.80.
+Separately, Wolfe Research downgraded UMH Properties from an outperform rating to a peer perform rating in a research note on Tuesday, July 11th.
+One equities research analyst has rated the stock with a sell rating, one has given a hold rating and three have issued a buy rating to the company’s stock.
+Based on data from MarketBeat, UMH Properties presently has a consensus rating of Hold and an average target price of $20.80.

 UMH Properties Dividend Announcement

-In related news, Director Kiernan Conway sold 2,500 shares of the stock in a transaction dated Monday, May 22nd.
+In other news, Director Kiernan Conway sold 2,500 shares of UMH Properties stock in a transaction that occurred on Monday, May 22nd.
 The stock was sold at an average price of $15.34, for a total transaction of $38,350.00.
-Following the completion of the transaction, the director now directly owns 492 shares in the company, valued at $7,547.28.
-The transaction was disclosed in a filing with the SEC, which can be accessed through this link.
-Over the last three months, insiders bought 1,056 shares of company stock worth $16,999.
-9.09% of the stock is owned by corporate insiders.
+Following the completion of the transaction, the director now directly owns 492 shares in the company, valued at approximately $7,547.28.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through this hyperlink.
+In the last three months, insiders acquired 1,056 shares of company stock worth $16,999.
+9.09% of the stock is owned by company insiders.

 Institutional Inflows and Outflows

-A number of hedge funds have recently modified their holdings of UMH.
-Raymond James & Associates grew its holdings in shares of UMH Properties by 9.4% during the first quarter.
-Raymond James & Associates now owns 58,369 shares of the real estate investment trust’s stock worth $1,435,000 after buying an additional 5,025 shares in the last quarter.
-Bank of New York Mellon Corp grew its stake in UMH Properties by 5.2% in the first quarter.
-Bank of New York Mellon Corp now owns 373,985 shares of the real estate investment trust’s stock valued at $9,197,000 after purchasing an additional 18,507 shares in the last quarter.
-Citigroup Inc. grew its stake in UMH Properties by 7.7% in the first quarter.
-Citigroup Inc. now owns 12,773 shares of the real estate investment trust’s stock valued at $314,000 after purchasing an additional 911 shares in the last quarter.
-MetLife Investment Management LLC grew its stake in UMH Properties by 55.2% in the first quarter.
-MetLife Investment Management LLC now owns 23,163 shares of the real estate investment trust’s stock valued at $570,000 after purchasing an additional 8,238 shares in the last quarter.
-Finally, Rhumbline Advisers grew its stake in UMH Properties by 1.3% in the first quarter.
-Rhumbline Advisers now owns 53,796 shares of the real estate investment trust’s stock valued at $1,323,000 after purchasing an additional 702 shares in the last quarter.
+Hedge funds and other institutional investors have recently made changes to their positions in the business.
+Raymond James & Associates lifted its holdings in UMH Properties by 9.4% during the 1st quarter.
+Raymond James & Associates now owns 58,369 shares of the real estate investment trust’s stock worth $1,435,000 after purchasing an additional 5,025 shares during the last quarter.
+Bank of New York Mellon Corp lifted its holdings in UMH Properties by 5.2% during the 1st quarter.
+Bank of New York Mellon Corp now owns 373,985 shares of the real estate investment trust’s stock worth $9,197,000 after purchasing an additional 18,507 shares during the last quarter.
+Citigroup Inc. lifted its holdings in UMH Properties by 7.7% during the 1st quarter.
+Citigroup Inc. now owns 12,773 shares of the real estate investment trust’s stock worth $314,000 after purchasing an additional 911 shares during the last quarter.
+MetLife Investment Management LLC lifted its holdings in UMH Properties by 55.2% during the 1st quarter.
+MetLife Investment Management LLC now owns 23,163 shares of the real estate investment trust’s stock worth $570,000 after purchasing an additional 8,238 shares during the last quarter.
+Finally, Rhumbline Advisers lifted its holdings in UMH Properties by 1.3% during the 1st quarter.
+Rhumbline Advisers now owns 53,796 shares of the real estate investment trust’s stock worth $1,323,000 after purchasing an additional 702 shares during the last quarter.
 73.37% of the stock is currently owned by institutional investors.

 About UMH Properties